Murders of Larry Peyton and Beverly Allan: Beverly Allan

 The search for Allan began after the discovery of Peyton's body.
 Her father, Robert Allan, offered a $1,000 reward for anyone with information leading to his daughter's whereabouts.
-Sometime after the discovery of Peyton, a patron of a restaurant in Eugene found a message written in lipstick on the restaurant's bathroom mirror, which read: "I am being held in a brown Ford.
+Sometime after the Forest Park discovery, a patron of a restaurant in Eugene found a message written in lipstick on the restaurant's bathroom mirror, which read: "I am being held in a brown Ford.
 Help me."
 A woman who a witness claimed resembled Allan was purportedly seen at the restaurant with a man, but this claim was ultimately dismissed by police, as the witness, though able to fully describe Allan's features, was unable to describe the man in any detail.

-On January 9, 1961, her remains were located by highway workers approximately 30 mi west from Portland in a ravine along Sunset Highway.
+On January 9, 1961, Allan's remains were located by highway workers approximately 30 mi west from Portland in a ravine along Sunset Highway.
 She was lying face-down and was nude from the waist up, wearing only dark grey stockings.
-One of her shoes, her ski sweater, and a blouse were lying nearby.
+One of her shoes, her ski sweater and a blouse were lying nearby.
 Her hands were bound with green nylon cord.
 Near the body was a plastic sheet covered in red stains that appeared to be blood.
-An autopsy confirmed that Allan's cause of death was strangulation (possibly with rope), and it was estimated she had died between 3:00 a.m. and 7:00 a.m. on November 27.
+An autopsy confirmed that Allan's cause of death was strangulation (possibly with rope) and it was estimated she had died between 3:00 a.m. and 7:00 a.m. on November 27.
 There were signs that Allan had been sexually assaulted prior to her death.
 Additionally, the partial fingernail found in Peyton's car matched the remaining nail on one of Allan's fingers.

 Investigation

-Police began questioning the owners of two abandoned cars that were found near the site of Beverly Allan's body; one belonged to U.S. Navy sailor stationed in Astoria, the other to a young man from Banks who claimed the car had become stuck in the mud, resulting in him abandoning it.
+Police began questioning the owners of two abandoned cars that were found near the site of Allan's body; one belonged to a United States Navy sailor stationed in Astoria, the other to a young man from Banks who claimed the car had become stuck in the mud, resulting in him abandoning it.
 Police stated at the time of that they believed Peyton and Allan had been ambushed by at least two men.
-Edward Wayne Edwards, a fugitive who had ties to the Portland area, was considered a suspect, but was cleared when it was concluded he had not been in the area on the date of the murders.
+Edward Wayne Edwards, a fugitive and serial killer who had ties to Portland, was considered a suspect, but was cleared when it was concluded he had not been in the area on the date of the murders.

 According to the lead investigator, Earl Son, 2,292 individuals were questioned over the course of the investigation.
 A total of 453 suspects were considered, only 47 of whom were definitively cleared.
 Approximately $250,000 was spent in search and investigation efforts.